 Our family has developed a fondness for many of the Chagrin Valley salves.
 Cool Menthol, Calendula and Sweet Dreams are three of our favorites.
 My mom and I swear by Salve: Cool Menthol when we have sinus trouble or colds.
 Remember, though, I’m not giving out medical advice by recommending these!

 For moms and babies, there’s a dedicated line of soaps, salves, oil and even a natural powder.
 However, unlike many store bought options, these are mild enough for babies’ sensitive skin.
 I wish I had known about Nipple Balm during my nursing years, not to mention the creams and balms for minimizing stretch marks.

-No personal care line would be complete without foot care.
+No line of skin care products would be complete without foot care.
 And chagrinvalleysoapandsalve delivers with foot soaks, salves, powder and Coconut Lime Hand and Foot Polish.
 There’s even a special soap containing shredded loofah and finely ground pumice for smoothing rough feet.
-Most of these products are available in the “Fabulous Feet” gift set—hint, hint.
+Most of these are available in the “Fabulous Feet” gift set—hint, hint.

 Other products and gift sets

-A convenient way to try Chagrin Valley Soap is in their eco-friendly packaged gift sets.
+A convenient way to try Chagrin Valley Soap is by purchasing their eco-friendly packaged gift sets.
 I can’t think of a better way to introduce friends and family members to this special company—one that places a high value on family, sustainability and the environment.